Lisly25/webserv/README.md

 	This latter format will throw an error.

-+ location context must also be formatted in a similar way, the only difference being that the location keyword must be followed by a URI (this string must start with a '/' symbol since we don't handle regular expressions here).
++ location context must also be formatted in a similar way, the only difference being that the location keyword must be followed by a URI (this string must start AND end with a '/' symbol since we don't handle regular expressions here).
 Example of correct format:

 	```
-	location /some/URI {
+	location /some/URI/ {
 		...
 	}
 	```